PureHolisticWellness lotus logoPureHolisticWellness

 Lifestyle Changes for Long-Term Vitality

 Making a few key lifestyle changes can have a lasting impact on your energy levels.
 Start by creating a sleep sanctuary.
 Ensure your bedroom is cool, dark, and quiet, and establish a regular sleep schedule.
-Avoid screens before bed, as the blue light can interfere with your ability to fall asleep.
+Avoid screens before bed, as the blue light may interfere with your ability to fall asleep.

 Setting boundaries is another important step.
 Learn to say no to commitments that drain your energy and prioritize activities that rejuvenate you.
 Embrace relaxation techniques like reading, listening to music, or spending time in nature to help manage stress.